Anders Colsefni: Career

-However, this formation would only play two shows in September 1997, before Colsefni announced on stage that he would be leaving Slipknot.
+However, this formation would only play two shows in August and September 1997, before Colsefni announced on stage that he would be leaving Slipknot.
 His replacement on percussion was Greg Welts and later Chris Fehn.
-Colsefni founded a new band, Painface, in 1998, they released one full length album, Fleshcraft, in 1999 and the On a Pale Horse EP in 2000.
+Colsefni founded a new band, Painface, in 1998, they released one full-length album, Fleshcraft, in 1999 and the On a Pale Horse EP in 2000.
 The band changed their name to On a Pale Horse in 2001; Colsefni left the band in 2003.
 Despite leaving Slipknot in 1997, Colsefni stayed in contact with some of its members and even provided vocals for the Stone Sour demo track "Dead Weight", along with Crahan and others.
 In later years, he affirmed that there was no animosity between him and his former band, and stated that it was actually Taylor who he was closest to.

 Colsefni reformed Painface in 2010 with a new lineup, releasing the Skullcrusher EP in 2013, but stopped performing in 2015.
 In October 2023, Colsefni joined Waylon Reavis on the Nu Metal Mayhem tour, which took place in Australia and New Zealand and saw Colsefni perform Mate.
 Feed.
 Kill.
 Repeat. in its entirety for the first time since 1997.
 He dedicated his tour to Gray and Jordison, who had died in 2010 and 2021, respectively.

-In March 15, 2024, a re-recorded version of Mate.
+On March 15, 2024, a re-recorded version of Mate.
 Feed.
 Kill.
 Repeat. was released by New Zealand band Kaosis with Colsefni on vocals.
 However, during the day of release, Colsefni stated that the album was released without his consent and that the released record material is an unfinished product.